Language Arts Curriculum

 Seton also offers the English Language Learner (ELL) program for children whose first language is not English.
 These students acquire practical academic vocabulary and comprehension skills with emphasis on reading and writing.
 To learn the specifics about the English Language Learner (ELL) program, please see link: English Language Learner Program (ELL)

 Seton is currently following the Illinois Learning Standards Incorporating the Common Core for Language Arts and we are achieving the goal of each student's reading and writing skills improving.
-We feel the language arts curriculum and programs help improve the student's reading and writing performance, and help them to be able to use these skills in daily activities.
+We feel the language arts curriculum and programs help improve the student's reading and writing performance, and aid them using these skills in daily activities.
 The Seton language arts curriculum and programs are an opportunity for all our students to succeed in reading and writing at Seton and in our world.